bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 Note: Point-of-sale and point of sale are written in both ways, both are commonly used, the latter is more common, but both seem to be correct.

-## Point-of-Sale Integration with Payment Providers
+## Point-of-Sale integration with payment providers

 When integrating with third-party payment systems, several common challenges may arise:

 ### Challenge 1: Determining Which Payment Providers to Prioritize

 One of the first hurdles is identifying which payment providers should be prioritized for integration.
-This decision should be based on thorough market research and regional trends.
-For example, in the Netherlands, iDEAL is a widely used payment method, while in Germany, SEPA transfers are very common.
+This decision should be based on thorough **market research and regional trends**.
+For example, in the Netherlands, **iDEAL** is a widely used payment method, while in Germany, **SEPA** transfers are very common.
 The key is to understand your target market and prioritize integrations with providers that are most relevant to your users’ preferences.

 **Solution:** Conduct in-depth market research to understand the most popular and trusted payment methods in each region you operate in.
 This ensures your POS solution meets local customer expectations and increases adoption rates.